 Intellectual property.
 Intellectual property matters for online courses are described in Policy 07.03.02: UAH Copyright Policy (see Addendum A).

 Accommodations.
-Accommodations required under federal disability laws are made for online students in the same manner as for on-campus students.
+Federal disability laws apply to online students and are followed by the University.
+The University is committed to reasonable accommodations for qualified online students with a disability.
 The Disability Support Services (DSS) office provides a broad range of services to make academic life as accessible as reasonably practicable for students with disabilities.
 The University’s Quality Education Practices Online (QEPO) Certification Program provides additional guidance on creating accessible online courses.

 Academic and Accreditation Principles.
 All online courses and programs will be subject to the same curriculum development, approval, and assessment processes as courses and programs serving on-campus students, thereby assuring that relevant accreditation standards are met.
 Online courses and programs are not handled differently and are expected to meet all of the same standards in this regard established for programs serving on-campus students (see Addendum B-Procedure for Establishing an Online Degree Program/Courses and Addendum B-Course Quality Review and Approval Process).
 The specifics about these matters are detailed below.